 For her project, Caron has selected a few world cities: Paris, Berlin, New York, Istanbul.
 She added a few major French cities – Le Havre and Montpellier – plus the small and new Florida city of Tamarac.

-Berlin's cityscape is reasonably easy to spot thanks to the large Tiergarten park in the upper left quadrant (not to be confused with the rather abrupt cutout in the upper left corner - the map's legend?)
-Its city blocks are rearranged as if hanging out to dry, or like rows of saws in a carpenter's workshop.
+is reasonably easy to spot thanks to the large Tiergarten park in the upper left quadrant (not to be confused with the rather abrupt cutout in the upper left corner – the map’s legend?)
+Its city blocks are rearranged as if hanging out to dry, or like rows of saws in a carpenter’s workshop.

-Istanbul's curved streets hint at a hilly topography, none of which remains in the stripped version of the map.
-If this is on the same scale as Berlin's, this map would indicate that the average Istanbul city block is much smaller, and much more rectangular, than your ordinary Berlin one.
+hint at a hilly topography, none of which remains in the stripped version of the map.
+If this is on the same scale as Berlin’s, this map would indicate that the average Istanbul city block is much smaller, and much more rectangular, than your ordinary Berlin one.

 Manhattan, the East River, Brooklyn: New York has one of most iconic cityscapes in the world, and is thus easily recognisable.
 As its real-life grid is already very rectangular, the taxonomy of its city blocks looks very uniform indeed – at least compared to those of ‘organic’, Old World cities.